 We believe that people with terminal and life-limiting illness have a right to live with dignity, free from pain and suffering.
 Living and dying in pain, fear and isolation is unacceptable.

-We’re working together with partners in Kenya to change this by developing and delivering quality palliative care services.
+We are working together with partners in Kenya to change this by supporting them to develop and deliver quality palliative care services.

 Training medical and nursing staff